nz/jekyll-rails-hybrid/README.md

 ### 4. A Bit of Exposition

-A bit more exposition to come.
+This app is a bit of exploration and experimentation.
+There is more exposition to come based on what I learn in here.
+Hopefully the result will describe a standard, de facto way for integrating Jekyll into a Rails app.

 For now, feedback is welcome!
 In particular, I want to talk about:

+- **Who cares?** Should I bother blogging about this thing?
+Is it useful?
+Did someone else already do it and my Google-fu failed me?
 - **Conventions and configurations.** Can some of this be done with less configuration?
+May be a tall order given the amount of configuration in here, but I'm always up for improvement.
-- **Hard-coded assumptions.** I'm looking at the hardcoded `/assets` in my `asset_path` tag, and the (lack of) options in the `jekyll:build` task.
+- **Hard-coded assumptions.** In particular, I'm looking at the hardcoded `/assets` in my `asset_path` tag, and the (lack of) options in the `jekyll:build` task.
+Mostly late evening laziness on my part.
 Can these be made more flexible and robust?
-- **Future proofiness:** do you see any smells?
-- **Who cares?** Should I blog about this thing?
+- **Future proofiness.** In future versions of Rails and Jekyll, where will this thing break?
+Is there some better encapsulation to be had in here?

 Hit me up on the Twitters: [@nz_](http://twitter.com/nz_)